mindscan-de/BrightFlux/README.md

   * [DFCORE] copy the original index in a derived data frame
 * [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
 * [DFCORE] reindex "__idx" row on data frame filtering and data frame column selection

-DFQL
-* [DFQL] Support unary NOT operator in predicates

 ### Later